Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 Not Even Slinky Cobalt (.012–.056, EB 2726)

-The heaviest standard Cobalt set.
-Built for Drop C, Drop B, C standard, and baritone B standard.
-Wes Hauch runs this gauge on his 6-string; it's the reference for "I play passive pickups and I want the low string to punch through a high-gain mix."
+The second-heaviest standard Cobalt set; only the Mammoth Slinky Cobalt (.012 to .062) goes lower.
+Built for Drop C and C standard.
+It's the reference for "I play passive pickups and I want the low string to punch through a high-gain mix."
 Not for E standard, at E, it's uncomfortable for most players and wasteful of the gauge.
 See our full Not Even Slinky Cobalt review for the full breakdown.

 Not Even Slinky Cobalt (.012–.056)